The Harriet on Riley Park

 Application Differences

-An application for Redesignation from the existing Direct Control (DC) Bylaw 2016D34 District to a new DC Bylaw will be submitted to the City after early public engagement.
+An application for Redesignation from the existing Direct Control (DC) Bylaw 2016D34 District to a standard Multi-Residential – High Density High Rise (M-H3) district has been submitted to the City.

-- Setbacks and stepbacks on the upper floors to reduce the impact of shadow onto Riley Park and improve daylighting of residential units in the development.
+- Setbacks and stepbacks on the upper floors will be used reduce the impact of shadow onto Riley Park and improve daylighting of residential units in the development.

-- Address the narrow laneway to the North, converting it to a pedestrian area and matching the Ezra development to the West.
+- The narrow laneway to the North, will be proposed to be converting to a pedestrian area with a design that matches the Ezra development to the West.

 Redesignation / Zoning primarily deals with what land can be used for and the general parameters that govern development including: